Last Updated on October 10, 2023 by Editorial Team

-As it is evident that number sequencing develops abstract reasoning and allows kids to take a look at the world around with a better math sense, why not let the world be the ground for learning?
+As it is evident that number sequencing develops abstract reasoning and allows kids to take a look at the world around them with a better math sense, why not let the world be the ground for learning?

-Means, the more kids are encouraged to identify patterns in the things around them, the better will they be able to relate to the sequencing process.
+This means the more kids are encouraged to identify patterns in the things around them, the better will they be able to relate to the sequencing process.

 1. Use manipulatives

 The first strategy will be to teach using manipulatives like blocks.
 Decimal manipulatives can give an amazing introduction to the sequence of numbers from 1 to 10.

 Give exercises to kids to add blocks and arrange them in the order of their choice.
 You can label the blocks using numbers to give a tangible introduction to a number sequence.

 Number talks offer a participative way of encouraging children to learn number sequencing.